-To qualify for a medical cannabis card in the state of Illinois, you need a health care provider’s certification.
+To qualify for a medical card in the state of Illinois, you need a health care provider’s certification.

-With our telemedicine portal, it has never been easier to qualify for your medical card.
-Simply make a convenient appointment to meet with one of our licensed Illinois medical marijuana doctors online.
+With our telemedicine portal, it is easy to qualify for your medical card.
+Make a convenient appointment with one of our licensed Illinois medical marijuana doctors online.
 We have certified thousands of patients through the Illinois Department of Health (IDPH) and the Illinois Medical Cannabis Patient Program (MCPP).

 Get approved or your money back!